Southern Cornbread Recipe

 Storage Tips

-To Freeze: Once cooked, allow the cornbread to cool completely.
-Then, portion into airtight, freezer-safe container(s) and freeze for up to 3 months.
+• Freeze: Cool completely, portion into airtight, freezer-safe containers or bags, and freeze for up to 3 months.
+Thaw overnight at room temperature.

 Frequently Asked Questions